 Why Do Birds Sing?

 Birds sing mainly to attract mates and mark their territory.
 Male birds especially are the ones you’ll hear singing the most.
 Their songs can range from simple chirps to complex tunes.
-Knowing why birds sing helps you understand the patterns in their songs and gives you clues about which bird you’re hearing.
+Knowing why birds sing helps you understand the patterns in their songs.
+It gives you clues about which bird you’re hearing.

 Bird Songs: 250 North American Birds in Song